J-rayX/escrow-smart-contract/README.md

 ```

 - the `external` keyword in the function definition indicates that the `approve()` function can only be used outside of the contract by other contracts.
-- `address(this).balance` allows us to access the constructor's balance with it's address using the `this` keyboard.
+- `address(this).balance` allows us to access the constructor's balance with its address using the `this` keyboard.
 This is the value in the escrow.
 In some languages like JavaScript, [this](https://en.wikipedia.org/wiki/This_(computer_programming)) keyword helps to access variables defined within a specified scope of usage.

 - we made a **[message call]()** to beneficiary transfering the escrow balance to the beneficiary